SanderMertens/flecs/README.md

 - Blazing fast iteration speeds with direct access to raw C arrays across multiple components
 - Built-in support for entity hierarchies, prefabs, nested prefabs and prefab variants
-- An efficient lock-free staging architecture allows for modifying entities across multiple threads
+- An efficient lock-free architecture allows for modifying entities across multiple threads
 - Expressive entity queries with support for and, or, not and optional operators
 - Systems that are time triggered, rate triggered, run every frame or run only when needed
-- Modules enable organizing systems & components in reusable plug & play units
-- A customizable core that makes it easy to integrate Flecs into other frameworks / game engines
+- A customizable core that lets you include only the features you need

 This is Flecs v2, which is a breaking change from v1.
 For the last v1 release, see: https://github.com/SanderMertens/flecs/releases/tag/v1.3